beego/beedoc/en-US/module/toolbox.md

 	| /api/user/astaxie                                 | POST       |  1               | 12.00us          | 12.00us          | 12.00us          | 12.00us          |
 	| /api/user/xiemengjun                              | POST       |  1               | 13.00us          | 13.00us          | 13.00us          | 13.00us          |

-## task
+## Task

-The linux users probably know the cron job and crontab.
-We usually use it to run some task at regular time.
-But sometimes in our application we also want to do some task by timing.
+Task works very similarly to a cron job.
+Task is used to run a job outside the normal request/response cycle.
+These can be adhoc or scheduled to run regularly.
 E.g.: reporting memory and goroutine status or triggering GC or cleaning up log files by timing.
-So we implemented task.

-1. Initialize a task
+To initialize a task implement [https://godoc.org/github.com/astaxie/beego/toolbox#NewTask](toolbox.NewTask):

-		tk1 := toolbox.NewTask("tk1", "0 12 * * * *", func() error { fmt.Println("tk1"); return nil })
+	tk1 := toolbox.NewTask("tk1", "0 12 * * * *", func() error {

-  Function prototype
+		fmt.Println("tk1")
+		return nil
+	})

+The NewTask signature:

 	NewTask(tname string, spec string, f TaskFunc) *Task
 	- tname: task name
 	- spec: task format.
 See details below.
 	- f: the function will be run as the task

+To implement this task, add it to the global task list and start it.

+	toolbox.AddTask("tk1", tk1)
+	toolbox.StartTask()
+	defer toolbox.StopTask()

-2. Testing the TaskFunc
+Testing the TaskFunc

-  Use the code blow to test if the TaskFunc is working correct
+Use the code below to test if the TaskFunc is working correctly.

 	err := tk.Run()
 	if err != nil {
 		t.Fatal(err)
 	}

-3. Add the task into global task list

-		toolbox.AddTask("tk1", tk1)

-4. Run the global tasks

-		toolbox.StartTask()
-		defer toolbox.StopTask()

 ### spec in detail

 The format of spec is referenced to crontab.